DiscordEmbedOrg/discord-web-bridge/ReadMe.md

 ## Public Bot

 I plan on releasing a public bot that supports multiple servers.
 However for now I am solely focusing on a single server.
-A public bot that allows anyone to chat in any registered server without any form of authentication is at risk of being spammed at.
+A public bot that allows anyone to chat in any registered server without any form of authentication is at risk of being used as a tool to spam.